ADITYATIWARI342005/HelperAI/README.md

 HelperAI MCQ Ensemble (Local + Offline, LAN-accessible)
 ======================================================

-A FastAPI web app to answer multiple-choice questions using multiple local AI models via Ollama.
+A FastAPI web app to answer multiple-choice questions using local AI models via Ollama.
 It is optimized for single-correct MCQs (4 options), supports image-based questions, runs fully offline after setup, and is controllable from your phone over LAN.

 Key capabilities
 ----------------

-- Phase-based ensemble (2+1):
+- Phase-based ensemble (configurable 2+1):
-  - Phase 1 (always-loaded duo): `qwen2.5-vl:7b-instruct`, `llama3.2-vision:11b-instruct`
+  - Phase 1 (primaries for image path): `qwen2.5-vl:7b-instruct`, `llama3.2-vision:11b-instruct`
+  - Default mode is `single`, which runs only the first primary for image questions; switch to `duo` to use both.
-  - Phase 2 (on-demand tie-breaker): `qwen2.5-math:7b-instruct`
+  - Phase 2 (on-demand tie-breaker): `qwen2.5-math:7b-instruct` (text model) runs only when needed.
-  - Typical latency: 7–9 s (Phase 1 agrees); 12–15 s with tie-breaker
+  - Text MCQ path uses only the tie-breaker model by design (fast, decisive).
+  - Freeform (no options) uses the same text model by default: `qwen2.5-math:7b-instruct`.
 - Image pipeline with text-first optimization:
   - Optional watermark removal (OpenCV) emphasizing dark text, suppressing gray watermarks
   - OCR (PaddleOCR) parses question/options
-  - Text-first switch: if OCR is good, answer with text model(s) first; otherwise fall back to VLMs
+  - Text-first switch: if OCR is good and options are detected, answer with the text tie-breaker only; otherwise include the image and use VLMs
 - Single-correct and multi-answer support:
   - Single-correct is default and fastest
   - Multi-answer toggle on mobile for questions that require multiple letters (e.g., "A+C")